 On July 1, 2026, we are moving the minimum required engineering experience from four years to two years.
-Applicants for licensure must still complete our competency-based assessment (CBA) and demonstrate competence in 34 competencies to show readiness for entry into professional practice.
+This update changes the minimum time threshold.
+It does not change our competency-based assessment (CBA) or our licensure standards.

 What this does not mean